Skip to main content

 Perform a factory reset

-If you've tried all these tips and your TV is still turning on and off by itself, you may need to do a factory reset.
+If you've tried all these tips and your TV is still turning on and off by itself, you may need to revert your TV to factory settings.
 This will wipe out any custom settings or app downloads, so only use it as a last resort.
 Each brand has different steps to perform a factory reset, so if you can't find it in your settings, check the TV owner's manual for directions.

 If you've tried these steps and still need a little help, we're right around the corner.
 Schedule a repair at the nearest uBreakiFix® by Asurion store and our certified experts can get your device back up and running as soon as the same day.